donno2048/restricted-functions/README.md

 Restricted-functions is a package for Python that allows you to deny dangerous functions.

-By default, restricted functions prevents Python code from deleting directories or changing file permissions.
+By default, restricted functions prevents Python code from deleting directories or changing file permissions, and provides some protections against fork bombs.

 ## Installation